timothyshull/programming_notes/dev_ops/system_administration.md

     - boot-related files, including the kernel executable
     - Solaris uses /kernel
     - Linux systems use /boot
-    - FreeBSD systems use /stand for installation and system configuration?related programs and use /boot for kernels and related files used for booting
+    - FreeBSD systems use /stand for installation and system configuration-related programs and use /boot for kernels and related files used for booting
 - /tcb
     - directory tree for security-related database files on some systems offering enhanced security features